felixAmark92/Chess-Game/README.md

-Chessgame made with monogame.
+Chessgame with stockfish integration made with monogame.

 Requrements:
-Monogame,
+Monogame
 .NET 6 SDK
+Stockfish

+for stockfish integration to work you have to enter the path to stockfish in stockfish.cs file